Stable group theory and approximate subgroups: Independence theorem

 Up to this point the hypotheses in this paper were purely measure-theoretic, at the top dimension as it were.
 We will now look at lower dimensions as well.
 Numerically this means that if a subset $Y$ of $X$ has about $c |X|^\alpha$ elements, we pay attention to $\alpha < 1$ and not only to $c$ when $\alpha=1$.
 Our main tool is a cardinality estimate due in its original form to Larsen and Pink; in \cite{hw} it was presented as a dimension comparison lemma and slightly generalized in a number of directions; one of these will be needed here.
 We will first define quasi-finite dimension in general, and specifically for ultraproducts of finite approximate subgroups.
 Then, assuming the group is linear (or indeed densely embedded in a group with a nice dimension theory) we show that the ambient dimension $\dim$ constrains strongly the quasi-finite dimension.
 Finally, knowing that the group looks sufficiently non-commutative by certain measures using quasi-finite dimension, we can conclude using the stabilizer that it is in fact definable.

 \ssec{The semi-group of dimensions} Let $K$ be an ultraproduct of structures $K_i$ for some language $L$.
 For each $i$ we consider, along with $K_i$, the counting measure on definable sets, as a map from the class of definable sets into $\Rr$.
 Taking the ultraproduct of these maps as well, we obtain a map from the class of definable sets of $K$ into the ultrapower $\Rr^*$ of $\Rr$.
 This is a countably saturated real closed field.
-Define $\d_0(X)= log |X|$.
+For nonempty definable $X$ (represented by a sequence $X(K_i)$), we have a nonstandard real number $\log |X|$ (represented by the sequence $\log |X(K_i)|$.)

 Let $C$ be a convex subgroup of $\Rr^*$.
 We assume $C$ is a countable union or a countable intersection of definable subsets of $\Rr^*$.
 Then $\Rr^*/C$ is an ordered $\Qq$-vector space.
 We define $\d(X)$ to be the image of $ \log |X| $ in $\Rr^*/C$.
 We view $\d$ as a (non-integral) dimension.